senju-hashirama/FaceRecognition/README.md

 3) Run app.py

 # !!Caution!!
-Install dlib before running requirements.txt file
+> Install dlib before running requirements.txt file.
-If you are running python 3.9 I have included the .whl file for dlib Download it and run pip install dlib.whl
+> If you are running python 3.9 I have included the .whl file for dlib .
+> Download it and run pip install dlib.whl
-If you are running a different version of python then look for the .whl file in GitHub and install it.
+> If you are running a different version of python then look for the .whl file in GitHub and install it.

 # Screenshots